direnv/direnv/docs/ruby.md

 ## A bit of explanation

 The last part probably needs a bit more explanation.
-We make use of a couple of commands that are part of the [stdlib](/man/direnv-stdlib.1.md) which is availabe in the execution context of an envrc.
+We make use of a couple of commands that are part of the [stdlib](/man/direnv-stdlib.1.md) which is available in the execution context of an envrc.

 `use` is a command dispatch that's just there to build the